es-progress/shell/docs/lib/git.md

 ## ggit-pull

-Pull local branch from remote.
-Also update submodules.
+Pull the local branch from the remote repository, also updating any submodules.

 **Usage**